play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

     <docker id>/linux_tweet_app    1.0                 bb32b5783cd3        7 minutes ago       108MB
     ```

     These images are only stored in your Docker hosts local repository.
-You Docker host will be deleted after the workshop.
+Your Docker host will be deleted after the workshop.
 In this step we'll push the images to a public repository so you can run them from any Linux machine with Docker.

     Distribution is built into the Docker platform.
 You can build images locally and push them to a public or private [registry](https://docs.docker.com/registry/), making them available to other users.
 Anyone with access can pull that image and run a container from it.
 The behavior of the app in the container will be the same for everyone, because the image contains the fully-configured app - the only requirements to run it are Linux and Docker.